 Unless you live in the sunny south, you will need to prepare your camper each fall to face the cold winter months.
 It is very important that you follow the instructions in this section to properly care for your camper.
-The best practice for storing your camper is to store it indoors in a warm controlled climate (above 40°) and lifted off the ground on jack stands to relieve pressure on tires.
+The best practice for storing your camper is to store it indoors in a warm, controlled climate (above 40°).
 Indoor storage also lessens the amount of work needing to be done for storage preparation.
 Two different ways of storing your camper are outlined below.